📅 Last Updated: March 25, 2026 | New startups added weekly

 United States:

-- Infrastructure Investment and Jobs Act: $62B for DOE to modernize grid and support clean energy
+- Infrastructure Investment and Jobs Act: $62B for DOE to modernize the grid and support clean energy deployment

 - ARPA-E: Advanced research grants for breakthrough energy technologies